Basic Program Facts about the Family Empowerment Scholarship (formerly the Gardiner Scholarship)

 In 2021, the legislature voted to merge the Gardiner Scholarship with the Family Empowerment Scholarship.
 Beginning July 1, 2021 the following diagnoses become eligible for the scholarship: speech impairment, language impairment, hearing impairment, orthopedic impairment, emotional or behavior disability and specific learning disability.

-The Florida legislature appropriated $189.9 million for the Gardiner Scholarship in 2020-21.
-Step Up served 17,339 students on scholarship in 2020-21 with an average scholarship worth $10,317.
-Scholarships are available on a rolling basis and are prorated quarterly.
-The program will be funded through the Florida Education Finance Plan (FEFP) beginning in the 2021-22 school year.
+The Florida legislature appropriated $189.9 million for the Gardiner Scholarship in 2020-21 and Step Up served 17,339 students on scholarship in with an average scholarship worth $10,317 that year.